STEEN Solution™ Leaflet

 pH 7.1 – 7.7

-*Humanitarian Device.
-Authorized by Federal law in the USA for use in flushing and temporary continuous normothermic machine perfusion of initially unacceptable excised donor lungs during which time the ex-vivo function of the lungs can be reassessed for transplantation.
-The effectiveness of this device for this use has not been demonstrated.
+*In the US, the XPS™ with STEEN™ Solution is indicated for use in flushing and temporary continuous normothermic machine perfusion of initially unacceptable excised donor lungs during which time the ex vivo function of the lungs can be reassessed for transplantation.

 The flexible comprehensive EVLP platform